iyzhang/misogyny/README.md

 discussion with a faculty friend, she mentioned that she has received numerous reviews that her voice is too high pitched.
 A physical trait that she has no control over and no impact on her teaching abilities is somehow a point of criticism.
-And this despite the fact that these professors *quite literally have control over these men's careers*!
+And this is despite the fact that these professors *quite literally have control over these men's careers*!
 The view that women can't be experts is so strongly held that it causes some men to repeatedly harass the person attempting to teach them the